Review: XE Money Transfer January 2020

 - Currency specialists.
 Unlike banks, which offer a wide range of financial products and services, XE specialises solely in global currency markets.

 - No credit card payment.
-XE does not allow you to pay for an international money transfer from your credit card in the UK.
+XE does not allow you to pay for an international money transfer from your credit card.

 - Need to create an account.
 To get a quote on the current exchange rate for your transfer, you need to create an account and sign in.